 - serious local event waste (extension of time request).

-Exemption approval holders must present an exemption certificate and exemption code when delivering this type of waste to the waste disposal site.
-The waste disposal site operator must record the exempt waste number in the gate transaction record.
+To receive the exemption, exemption approval holders must present their exemption certificate and unique exemption code when delivering exempt waste to the approved landfill/s.
+The landfill operator must record the exempt waste number in the gate transaction record.